Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- The Falcons give up 120.9 yards per game on the ground, the NFL's 22nd-ranked rush defense.
+- Singletary will go up against a Falcons squad that allows 120.9 rushing yards per game and is the NFL's 22nd-ranked rush defense.

-- The Bills are up against the NFL's 21st-ranked D when it comes to rushing TDs allowed (15 this year).
+- Singletary and the Bills will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (15).

 Recent Performances

-- In last week's matchup with the Patriots, Singletary rushed for 39 yards on 12 carries while scoring one touchdown on the ground.
+- Last week against the Patriots, Singletary picked up 39 yards on 12 carries while scoring one touchdown.

-- Singletary has 177 yards on 38 carries (59.0 ypg) with two rushing touchdowns in his last three games.
+- Over his last three games, Singletary has rushed for 177 yards (59.0 per game) on 38 carries with two touchdowns.

 Singletary's Buffalo Teammates